malaval/aws_reaper_test/README.rst

     $ pip install aws_reaper

+Installing the livrary also installs the command line tool.
 Next, AWS Reaper can be used either via its command line tool ``aws_reaper``, or by integrating the package into an existing Python script or application or your choice.

 Example using the command line tool
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~